 30 March 2015

-This Bill would set rules for renting out houses in multiple occupation (HMOs).
-It would require landlords to provide energy performance certificates (EPCs) to prospective tenants and establish minimum energy efficiency standards for letting HMOs, with the Secretary of State able to make further regulations on related matters.
-The aim is to improve energy efficiency in shared housing and give tenants clearer information about energy use.
+This Bill would require landlords renting out houses in multiple occupation (HMOs) to provide energy performance certificates to prospective tenants and to meet minimum energy efficiency standards for HMOs.
+It would also require the Secretary of State to make regulations about renting HMOs.
+In short, it aims to improve energy efficiency and information for tenants in shared housing.

 Generated 21 February 2026